epfl-ada/ada-2023-project-dat4k/README.md

   3) Processing the country column : Same as 2, we classify movies into 5 continents.

-  4) Processing the box office revenue column : ...
+  4) Processing the box office revenue column : We remove the lines having a nan value for the box office revnue column.

   5) Processing the plot summaries : We aim to link the temporal setting of movies with their release time by counting occurrences of specific words (e.g., winter, summer) in plot summaries.
 To simplify analysis, we apply stemming and lemmatization, followed by the bag-of-words algorithm.
 This enables us to visualize word prevalence in plots throughout the year, revealing insights into potential patterns.